^

 30 December 2012, 18:38

-See also: Dementia in Alzheimer's disease
+Read also: Dementia in Alzheimer's disease

 Both diagnostic methods helped to detect two biomarkers of these diseases in the cerebrospinal fluid.
-One of them is beta-amyloid, which is a biomarker of Alzheimer's disease, and the second is tau protein, which indicates the disease of frontotemporal lobar degeneration.
+One of them is beta-amyloid, which is a biomarker of Alzheimer's disease, and the second is tau protein, which indicates the disease frontotemporal lobar degeneration.

-The author of the study, Corey McMillan, MD from the University of Pennsylvania, said that using a new diagnostic method, it is possible to identify any borderline cases.
+Study author Cory McMillan, MD, of the University of Pennsylvania, says the new diagnostic method could identify any borderline cases.

 You are reporting a typo in the following text: